-I work with couples from a variety of backgrounds, genders and orientations.
-I offer a safe, inclusive and open space in which we can deepen our awareness of each partner's capacity for intimacy and difference.
+I offer a safe, inclusive and open space in which we can deepen our awareness of each partner's capacity for intimacy and difference, and work with couples from a variety of backgrounds, genders and orientations.
 In our work together, we will explore early patterns of both closeness and separation, and the impact of historical constraints on the relationship as a whole.

 "Love is the extremely difficult realization that someone other than oneself is real" Iris Murdoch